On occasion I find myself trying to figure out exactly how much time and money I’ve spent on Pearl Jam.

 I suddenly felt that same old light begin to fill my being, and sensed that something special was about to happen.

-For as long as I live, I will never forget the moment when the audience realized that Pearl Jam were about to play Ten from start to finish.
+For as long as I live, I will never forget the moment the audience realized that Pearl Jam were about to play Ten from start to finish.
 Every time I hear the deafening screams on the bootleg as the first few chords of “Even Flow” play, it makes me smile.

 Pearl Jam was playing Ten from start to finish.
 I let that sink in.